ligato/docs/docs/plugins/vpp-plugins.md

 **REST**

 !!!
 Note
-    There is no Punt IP redirect REST API.
+    The punt plugin does not support a punt IP redirect REST API.

 ---